SouthGreenPlatform/trainings/_pages/hpc/hpcAdvancedPractice.md

 Modify it to create a recipe file for bwa 0.7.17 named `bwa-0.7.17.def`

-2) On your own PC, Build  your singularity image from your recipe file
+2) On your own PC, Build  your singularity image from your recipe file as superuser

-{% highlight bash %} singularity build bwa-0.7.17.simg bwa-0.7.17.def {% endhighlight %}
+{% highlight bash %} sudo singularity build bwa-0.7.17.simg bwa-0.7.17.def {% endhighlight %}

 It will produce a singularity image called bwa-0.7.17.simg